 Case #1 The website brings good traffic.
-It’s time to improve conversion rate:
+It’s time to improve the conversion rate:

 Case # 2 The app is ready.
-The team decides to work over customer engagement:
+The team decides to work on customer engagement strategy:

 Case #3 A subscription-based service needs to increase retention:

-But even if they work as a single unit, you have to choose a priority framework.
+But even if they work as a single unit, you must choose a priority framework.